Introduction to Online Convex Optimization: Online Mirror Descent

-In the convex optimization literature, ``Mirrored Descent'' refers to a general class of first order methods generalizing gradient descent.
-Online mirrored descent (OMD) is the online counterpart of this class of methods.
+In the convex optimization literature, ``Mirror Descent'' refers to a general class of first order methods generalizing gradient descent.
+Online Mirror descent (OMD) is the online counterpart of this class of methods.
 This relationship is analogous to the relationship of online gradient descent to traditional (offline) gradient descent.

 OMD is an iterative algorithm that computes the current decision using a simple gradient update rule and the previous decision, much like OGD.
 The generality of the method stems from the update being carried out in a ``dual'' space, where the duality notion is defined by the choice of regularization: the gradient of the regularization function defines a mapping from $\reals^n$ onto itself, which is a vector field.
 The gradient updates are then carried out in this vector field.